HillsMakan/sydneyhillsmakan/src/content/partner/vinas_family_day_care.md

 discount_pct: 0
 discount_text: "Preschool Fee Relief for HMG International Members "
 ---
-Preschool Fee Relief for HMG International members.
+Offer Preschool Fee Relief for HMG International members.

 If you need daycare for your little ones, Vina's Family Daycare is registered with Collective Family Day Care.